withastro/astro/packages/integrations/markdoc/README.md

 - The property is what exported property contains the config object you are using.
 - The watch is to tell the server to watch for changes to the config

-The path that is not in the schema tells the server what folder to watch for.
-**Don't use a glob pattern**.
+The global `path` property, tells the server where the content is located.
+You can't use a glob pattern.

 ### Pass Markdoc variables